-- Bachelor’s Degree in Non-Professional General Legal Studies
+- Master’s Degree in Non-Professional General Legal Studies

-Non-Professional General Legal Studies Student Demographics at Pitt
+Non-Professional General Legal Studies Student Demographics at CUA

-Take a look at the following statistics related to the make-up of the non-professional general legal studies majors at University of Pittsburgh - Pittsburgh Campus.
+Take a look at the following statistics related to the make-up of the non-professional general legal studies majors at Catholic University of America.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a bachelor's in non-professional general legal studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Catholic University of America with a master's in non-professional general legal studies.

 |Race/Ethnicity||Number of Students|